 Through ExxonMobil Chemical, the company also develops and sells petrochemicals (including ethylene, propylene, and their derivatives, which make up the base of most other petrochemicals and plastics).
 Another unit mines coal and other minerals.
 Exxon Mobil also has stakes in electric power plants in China.

-The company’s revenues decreased by 9% in 2013 due to higher gas prices, partially offset by lower liquids prices and lower production volume.
-Oil‑equivalent production was down 1.5 %, while natural gas production decreased by 486 millions of cubic feet per day.
+Exxon Mobil's net revenues have declined year-over-year over the past few years.
+The company’s revenues decreased by 6% in 2014 due to higher gas prices, partially offset by lower liquids prices and lower production volume.
+Oil production was down 4.9%, while natural gas production decreased by 691 millions of cubic feet per day.
 Chemicals segment revenues declined due to lower volumes.

 Exxon Mobil's business model includes organic growth, complementary acquisitions, strategic partnerships, and joint ventures.
 In response to global rising energy demand the company in investing in developing energy-efficient and lower-emission fuels, technologies and practices to help significantly reduce energy consumption and emissions.
 In response to market demand for cleaner fuels, Exxon Mobil is investing more than $1 billion in three refineries (Baton Rouge, Louisiana; Baytown, Texas; and Antwerp, Belgium) to increase the supply of cleaner burning diesel by about 6 million gallons per day.